AdobeDocs/experience-manager-cloud-service.en/help/overview/what-is-new-and-different.md

 ### Local Development {#aem-as-a-cloud-service-developing-local-development}

-In order to support rapid iterations and development, it is also possible to develop AEM applications outside the AEM as a Cloud Service context.
+To support rapid iterations and development, it is also possible to develop AEM applications outside the AEM as a Cloud Service context.
 For this purpose, the following artifacts are made available to the developers:

 * The AEM as a Cloud Service QuickStart: a `.jar` based, standalone installer of the latest AEM code base, with the same functional and API surface.